-How to Understand Your Cat Better
+How to Understand Cat Behavior Better

-Dr. Buffington says that most cat owners really just don’t listen to and understand their cat’s behavior.
+Dr. Buffington says that most cat owners really just don’t listen to and understand cat behavior.
 Cats have no way of connecting an owner’s erratic and confusing behavior to the actions that the owner doesn’t like.
 To your cat, he’s just living with a gigantic and terrifying, emotionally volatile oaf (which may or may not be the case).
 And while this is a bit of a paraphrase from what Dr. Buffington actually said, it isn’t far off.
 These are his exact words:

 “How the hell is your cat supposed to know that you’re yelling at him because you want him to stop scratching the couch?
 To the cat, you’re this crazy primate who is attacking him for no reason.”

 In fact, not only are you confusing your cat with these kinds of behaviors, but you are also potentially making them sick.
-You may be inducing stress by continually and habitually interrupting your cats natural behaviors – things that she’ll probably be doing when you’re not in the house anyway.
+You may be inducing stress by continually and habitually interrupting your cat’s natural behaviors – things that she’ll probably be doing when you’re not in the house anyway.

-Other Important Tips for Understanding Your Cat
+Other Important Tips for Understanding Cat Behavior

-Dr. Buffington also has some other tips the might help you improve your relationship with your cat and some of them might be counter-intuitive, especially for new owners.
+Dr. Buffington also has some other tips the might help you improve your relationship with your cat, and some of them might be counter-intuitive, especially for new owners.
 Here are some of his most important points:

 - Put your cat’s litter box, feeding bowls, and favorite toys in one area.
-Your cat needs a safe space to be when it doesn’t want to be social and putting these items all over the house makes it difficult for her to feel completely comfortable in one place
+Your cat needs a safe space to be when it doesn’t want to be social, and putting these items all over the house makes it difficult for her to feel completely comfortable in one place.

 - One of our favorite lines from Dr. Buffington is: “Cats don’t understand glass, but they do understand height.”
-Dr. Buffington recommends putting perches on or near the window so that your cat can look down on animals that might otherwise be threatening like large dogs
+Dr. Buffington recommends putting perches on or near the window so that your cat can look down on animals that might otherwise be threatening, like large dogs

 - Every cat owner eventually discovers this the hard way: don’t pet your cat’s tummy just because she’s exposing it.
 While exposing her belly is a sign she trusts you, it isn’t an invitation to pet that area (unless you want to get a couple of awesome new claw marks all over your arm)

 - When introducing new cats to each other, don’t just drop them in a room together.
 Rub each cat with the same dry towel so that they get used to each other’s scent.
-Don’t force cat friendship either – cats are competition to each other in the wild and that doesn’t change when you put them in your living room
+Don’t force cat friendship either – cats are competition to each other in the wild, and that doesn’t change when you put them in your living room.